forwardemail/free-email-forwarding/README.md

 The latest version, v2 (released on May 6, 2019) was a major rewrite from v1 and focuses on performance through streams.
 [Nodemailer's][nodemailer] prolific author Andris Reinman ([@andris9](https://github.com/andris9)) helped us switch off using the `mailparser` library and use `mailsplit` instead with some custom transform logic to split the header and the body of the message without affecting the body.
 This allows us to perform operations on headers very fast (such as security checks and for SPF/DKIM/DMARC compliance).

-**In other words, the latest version of this service services uses streams purely now and is lightning fast.**  The older version v1 also had some logic not in the most optimal order of operations – but now v2 does less memory/network intense operations first (and returns early if possible to send a response as quickly as possible to the SMTP client).
+**In other words, the latest version of this service uses streams purely now and is lightning fast.**  The older version v1 also had some logic not in the most optimal order of operations – but now v2 does less memory/network intense operations first (and returns early if possible to send a response as quickly as possible to the SMTP client).

 At no point in time do we write to disk or store emails – everything is done in-memory thanks to Node.js's streams and transforms! :tada: